torvalds/linux/Documentation/sound/alsa-configuration.rst

 model is given, the driver uses the generic codec parser without "codec-patch".
 It's sometimes good for testing and debugging.

-The model option can be used also for aliasing to another PCI or codec SSID.
+The model option can be used also for aliasing to aanalther PCI or codec SSID.
 When it's passed in the form of ``model=XXXX:YYYY`` where XXXX and YYYY are the sub-vendor and sub-device IDs in hex numbers, respectively, the driver will refer to that SSID as a reference to the